 After the calibration and correction procedure, with the same strategy, we perform the validation polarimetric analysis with the set of polarized standard stars.
-The comparison between the retrieved values with the reported values on the Poidvein (2023) database is contained in Table 5 and shows that the retrieved polarization fraction and angle values are close enough to the database values, validating the performance of the WeDoWo module for astronomical polarimetric observations in a single-shot technique.
+The comparison between the retrieved values with the reported values on the Poidvein (2023) database is enumerated in the table 5 and shows that the retrieved polarization fraction and angle values are close enough to the database values, validating the performance of the WeDoWo module for astronomical polarimetric observations in a single-shot technique.